Anthony Quayle: Theatre

 From 1948 to 1956 Quayle directed at the Shakespeare Memorial Theatre, and laid the foundations for the creation of the Royal Shakespeare Company.
-His own Shakespearian roles included Falstaff, Othello, Benedick in Much Ado About Nothing, Henry VIII and Aaron in Titus Andronicus with Laurence Olivier; he played Mosca in Ben Jonson's Volpone; and he also appeared in contemporary plays.
-He played the role of Moses in Christopher Fry's play The Firstborn, in a production starring opposite Katharine Cornell.
+His own Shakespearian roles included Falstaff, Othello, Benedick in Much Ado About Nothing, Henry VIII and Aaron in Titus Andronicus with Laurence Olivier.
+He also played Mosca in Ben Jonson's Volpone; and he appeared in contemporary plays.
+He played the role of Moses in Christopher Fry's play The Firstborn, starring opposite Katharine Cornell.
 He also made an LP with Cornell, in which he played the role of poet Robert Browning in The Barretts of Wimpole Street.

 Quayle made his Broadway debut in The Country Wife in 1936.
 Thirty-four years later, he won critical acclaim for his starring role in the highly successful Anthony Shaffer play Sleuth, which earned him a Drama Desk Award.

 Quayle played James Tyrone in the first UK production of Eugene O'Neill's Long Day's Journey Into Night (Globe Theatre, London, 1958).

 Quayle was artist-in-residence at the University of Tennessee in the mid-70s.
-He came to Knoxville in spring 1974, through a partnership with the Kennedy Center, starring in Henry Denker's The Headhunters, which rehearsed and opened at the Clarence Brown Theatre and then moved on to the Kennedy Center's Eisenhower Theatre.
-Quayle was appointed as professor in theatre in 1974.
+He came to Knoxville in spring 1974 through a partnership with the Kennedy Center, starring in Henry Denker's The Headhunters, which rehearsed and opened at the Clarence Brown Theatre and then moved on to the Kennedy Center's Eisenhower Theatre.
+Quayle was appointed as professor of theatre in 1974.
 He taught classes as an artist in residence and served as artistic director of the Clarence Brown Company—a professional theatre company in residence at UT.
 He played in Everyman the same year.

-In 1984, he founded Compass Theatre Company, that he inaugurated with a tour of The Clandestine Marriage, directing and playing the part of Lord Ogleby.
+In 1984, he founded Compass Theatre Company, that he inaugurated with a tour of The Clandestine Marriage, both directing and playing the part of Lord Ogleby.
 This production had a run at the Albery Theatre, London.
-With the same company he subsequently toured with a number of other plays, including Saint Joan, Dandy Dick and King Lear with himself in the title role.
+With the same company, he subsequently toured with a number of other plays, including Saint Joan, Dandy Dick and King Lear with himself in the title role.